 SwimRun Shoes

-SwimRun shoes are essential for any SwimRun race; you WILL need some !
-They are an essential part of the gear you need, because the running sections can take you over all sorts of terrain, from pebble beaches to rocky shorelines, over sharp stones on mountain trails, up and down steep slopes.
+Good trail shoes are essential for any SwimRun event!
+They are an essential part of the gear you need, because the running sections can take you over all sorts of terrain, from pebble beaches to rocky shorelines, seaweed-covered rocks, over sharp stones on mountain trails, up and down steep slopes.
 You need shoes that give great grip in the wet, are comfortable, and will protect your feet.

 The Garmin Swim 2 is an excellent watch for Swimrun!